Demarcation Problem

 As stated above, to qualify as magic, an event must permanently defy explanation by all systemic principles of nature.
 The belief in magic thus appeals exclusively to individuals of a peculiar disposition.
 Picture in your mind the kind of self-assured person who would proclaim that some phenomenon must forever elude scientific or rational comprehension.
 Such a brash proclamation reflects, in addition to self-assuredness, a deep-seated pessimism about the progress of human knowledge.
 It signifies an entrenched knee-jerk anti-intellectualism, the kind that is typically coupled with grotesque credulity toward the superstition du jour.

 If those who believe in magic are right, how could we recognize a magical being?
-The British theologian William Paley opined that a magical being could reveal itself to us only by intruding into the natural realm, violating the normal operations of nature: “Now in what way can a revelation be made, but by miracles?
-In none which we are able to conceive.”[4]
+British theologian William Paley said that a magical being can reveal itself to us only by intruding into the natural realm, violating the normal operations of nature: “Now in what way can a revelation be made, but by miracles?
+In none which we are able to conceive.”[3]
 In the words of Jesus, “Except ye see signs and wonders, ye will not believe.”
 (John 4:48, KJV).
 The invisible gods invented by theologians will have to temporarily step out of their hiding place and step back into the real world to be detected.

 We humans stand ready and eager to greet the returning gods.
 Hell, many of us would settle for a leprechaun.
 Confronted daily and eventually fatally by our natural limitations, we ache for contact with a being immune to familiar natural constraints.
 We hope to get under its protection, mimic its technique, or snatch it and squeeze out its magical juice as an elixir.
 Disappointed by the absence of evidence for such a being, we grasp at straws, allowing ourselves to become mesmerized by sly conjurations such as the design argument.